actris-cloudnet/rpgpy/README.md

 Performance
 -----------

-RpgPy is roughly 20-30 times faster than equivalent native Python or Matlab implementations depending on the radar settings.
+Depending on the radar setting, RpgPy is roughly 20-30 times faster than equivalent native Python or Matlab implementations.